seanj06/Burgers-R-Us-P5/README.md

 **Liking Reviews**

-Logged in users have the ability to like reviews by pressing the like button.
+Logged-in users can like reviews by pressing the like button.
 The colour of the like button changes letting the user know if they have already liked the review or not

 ![review-unliked](docs/features/review-unliked.png)
 ![review-liked](docs/features/review-liked.png)

 **Logged Out Users**

-Logged out users can still access the reviews page and read reviews but they will be unable to write a review unless they are logged in.
+Logged-out users can still access the reviews page and read reviews but they will be unable to write a review unless they are logged in.
 Instead of the write review button users are shown a message telling them they need to log in and links to both the login and signup pages

 ![review-logged-out](docs/features/review-logged-out.png)